micnguyen266/Prometheus-stuff/scripts/api_prom_metrics_script/README.md

 4. Second there is a shell script qc.sh.
 This shell script runs the python script api_prom_metrics.py and outputs into a text file in /etc/prometheus_scripts/textfile_collector/service_qc.prom for node_exporter to grab metrics from.

 5. The cronjob runs qc.sh script every 5 mins.
-This script will run the python api_prom_metrics.py script and output a text file.

 6. This goes in the crontab
 7. */5 * * * * /etc/prometheus_scripts/qcstats/qc.sh